 The sintered sample was mounted onto bakelite puck in order to leave only one uncovered surface.
-To examine corrosion behavior, the sample was used as a working electrode in the corrosion cell, graphite and calomel was used as counter and reference electrodes, respectively.
+To examine corrosion behavior, the sample was used as a working electrode in the corrosion cell, graphite and calomel was used as counter and reference electrodes, respectively, as shown in figure 2.
 The exposed surface was polished with 1000 grit size emery paper, and 3.5 wt. % NaCl solution was used as electrolyte.